Discrimination and people in residential care

 If you’ve been refused a place in a care home and it's because of a protected characteristic, it's direct discrimination under the Equality Act.
 Direct discrimination is where you’re treated differently and worse because of who you are.

-You’ve been refused a place in a care home because you’re a transsexual person.
+You’ve been refused a place in a care home because you’re a transgender person.
 This is direct discrimination because of gender reassignment.
 It’s unlawful and you can take action under the Equality Act.

 You’ve been neglected or abused